andrei-akopian/SVG-Data-Graph/README.md

 Who likes png graphs?
-Who likes svg graphs that preserve the raw data?
+Who likes svg graphs?

+What if SVG was a dataformat that displayed itself?

 SVG graphs are much easier to customize.
 If you want the background color or font style changed, you can do it yourself in Inkscape.
 You can add metadata in (plaintext)
 - [ ] Benchmark space of png vs svg